-The Bogota District Tax Office has extended the deadline to file the industry and commerce tax (ICT) return corresponding to second guarter of fiscal year 2020, as well as the deadline to file the withholding ICT return to the period between 31 August 2020 and 2 December 21.
+The Bogota District Tax Office has extended the deadline to file the industry and commerce tax (ICT) return corresponding to second quarter of fiscal year 2020, as well as the deadline to file the withholding ICT return to the period between 31 August 2020 and 2 December 21.

 DIAN has suspended all legal terms and deadlines for all of its procedures between 19 March and 3 April 2020.
-However, DIAN shall provide virtual assistance to assist taxpavers with registering before the Colombian.
-Tax Registry or updating the tax information of the taxpavers.
+How ever, DIAN shall provide virtual assistance to assist taxpayers with registering before the Colombian Tax Registry or updating the tax information of the taxpayers.